8 Stress-Busting Foods to Boost Your Fibromyalgia Diet

 Stress can mean different things to different people, but stress is generally the buildup of anxiety and pressure.
 There seems to be only so much pressure that one person can handle, and stress will occur when they have had their fill of it.

 Life with Fibromyalgia means that it is not easy to prevent stress.
-Sometimes it feels like stress is coming from everywhere and everything and has a way of taking over life very quickly.
-Some of the reasons for stress can be the impact fibromyalgia has on our lives, from living with chronic pain, chronic fatigue, and "fibro fog," which can cause mishaps and poor concentration and focus on getting work or daily chores complete.
-Other reasons for stress can be similar to those without a chronic illness, stress coming from work, family, a terrible or sudden loss of a loved one, an ended marriage or relationship, or life problems in general.
-Anyone one of these things can provoke an emotional and physical stress response and, in turn, trigger a fibromyalgia flare-up.
+Sometimes it feels like the pressure is coming from everywhere and everything and has a way of quickly taking over life.
+For example, living with chronic pain, fatigue, and Fibro Fog can cause mishaps and poor concentration and focus on completing work or daily chores.

-If you can identify whenever stress is a trigger, the severity of a fibromyalgia symptom or frequency of a fibromyalgia symptom occurs.
-In that case, an effective solution to minimize your fibromyalgia flare-up is to achieve a reduction in the occurrence of stress.
-You can either find ways to avoid or reduce the stressors or learn to deal better with the stress, thereby reducing its impact and subsequent triggering of fibromyalgia symptoms.
+If you can identify whenever stress is a trigger, the severity of a Fibromyalgia symptom or frequency of a Fibromyalgia symptom occurs.
+In that case, an effective solution to minimize your Fibromyalgia flare-up is to reduce the occurrence of stress.

-►There are many useful methods for reducing stress and anxiety; one way to help prevent stress is to have a good diet.
-I want to share with you how also to use food to reduce stress.
+►There are many practical methods for reducing stress and anxiety; one way to help is to use food to fight stress.

-When you’re turning to unhealthy foods, you can temporarily feel better, but you will feel worse in the long run.
-When your body isn’t getting the right nutrition, you can begin to feel less energetic, more lethargic, and in some cases, less able to concentrate and focus.
+When our body isn’t getting the proper nutrition to deal with the added stress, we get more fatigued faster, more lethargic, and in some cases, less able to concentrate and focus.
 All of this can lead to even more stress.

 FOODS THAT FIGHT STRESS